William Murphy (bishop of Saginaw): Priesthood

 In addition to his pastoral duties, Murphy served as master of ceremonies to Bishop Michael Gallagher.
 He was raised to the rank of a domestic prelate in July 1934.
 He also served as a member of the Michigan Historical Commission, and was awarded an honorary Doctor of Philosophy degree from the University of Detroit in 1930.

 In August 1935, Murphy published a defense, based on canon law and precedent, of the political activities of Reverend Charles Coughlin.
 A diocesan priest, Coughlin had a national radio show that broadcast inflammatory political content, including antisemitic comments.
 In 1937, Archbishop Edward Mooney named Murphy as Coughlin's censor.
 Murphy served as intermediary between Mooney and Coughlin in negotiations about Coughlin's return to radio.

 Bishop of Saginaw

-On February 26, 1938, Murphy was appointed the first bishop of the newly erected Diocese of Saginaw by Pope Pius XI.
-He received his episcopal consecration on May 17, 1938, from Archbishop Mooney, with Bishops John A. Duffy and Joseph C. Plagens serving as co-consecrators, at the Cathedral of the Most Blessed Sacrament in Detroit.
+On February 26, 1938, Murphy was appointed the first bishop of the newly erected Diocese of Saginaw by Pope Pius XI.He received his episcopal consecration on May 17, 1938, from Mooney, with Bishops John A. Duffy and Joseph C. Plagens serving as co-consecrators, at the Cathedral of the Most Blessed Sacrament in Detroit, Michigan.
 Murphy selected as his episcopal motto: Agenda ademple (Latin: "To Fulfill One's Duties").